 Perhaps the best answer is that you prefer to focus on the core of your job–communication with clients and working on designs, and do not want to hassle with accounting, marketing, competition, and all other stuff that belongs to a daily life of a freelancer.

-May also interest you: Get rid of interview stress.
+May also interest you: Fashion designer interview questions.

 Why do you want to work for our studio/company?